Tanz0rz/haxe-fmod/docs/guides/callbacks.md

 An event with several programmer instruments tells them apart by name. `assignProgrammerSoundForName(name, key)` maps one instrument name to a key or path. `assignProgrammerSounds(map)` sets several at once and stops at the first entry that fails.
 A name with no entry falls back to the single key.

 The handler passed to `setCallback` receives `ProgrammerSoundCreated(properties)` when an instrument receives its sound, and `ProgrammerSoundDestroyed(properties)` when it is done. `properties` is an `FmodProgrammerSoundProperties`. `name` is the instrument's name in FMOD Studio. `sound` is the `Sound` the instrument plays.
 That is the one the game handed to `assignProgrammerSoundFrom`, or the one the library created for the key.
-A library-created sound stops resolving after the destroyed callback. `subsoundIndex` is the subsound inside it, `-1` for the whole sound.
+A library-created sound is released before the destroyed callback runs, so its handle there is for matching only.
+Its `release()` is refused with `FMOD_ERR_INVALID_PARAM`. `subsoundIndex` is the subsound inside it, `-1` for the whole sound.

 `sound` is `Sound.NULL` when no assignment matched. `clearProgrammerSound()` drops every assignment.